LeeSW0715/UECM3033_assign2/report.md

 Explain how you implement your `task1.py` here.

-Two different size of Matrix A is given, this two matrix will undergo any one of the decompostion LU decomposition: Matrix A will seperated into two different matrix called L(Lower trianglar matrix) and U(Upper trianglar matrix), with formula A = LU.
+Two different size of Matrix A is given, this two matrix will undergo any one of the decompostion.

+LU decomposition: Matrix A will seperated into two different matrix called L(Lower trianglar matrix) and U(Upper trianglar matrix), with formula A = LU.

 SOR decomposition: initially with the coding "ITERATION LIMIT = 10 " at line 2, is used to control the number of iteration.
 Next let the value of omega = 1.05 at line 26, to let the matirx A be convergent, postive definite and symmetric.
 Then when starts the iteration, the first element in newA is zero vector, when every new newA will release until 10 times of iteration.